AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 * If you are an Ultimate Success customer and have recently shared volume forecast information with your Adobe Account Team, don't worry about sending it through to us again as we have a view already.

-We are here to support you in every step of your journey, and we wish you a successful and prosperous holiday season.
+We are here to support you in every step of your journey.
 In case you have any questions or concerns, feel free to [submit a support ticket](https://experienceleague.adobe.com/en/docs/learning-manager/using/faq/how-to-submit-support-ticket).

 To prepare for a marketing campaign in the holiday season, check the [AEMaaCS User Guide: Introduction - Marketing campaign parameters](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/content-delivery/caching#marketing-parameters) documentation.